poetaster/rampart/README.md

 Of the sketches in the Firmware directory, those I use often and are well tested:
 1. rampart3-bytebeats
 2. DUAL_LFO
+3. Modulove alternate function generator (burst, generative sequence, polyrythm, adsr, multimode env).
-3. shepard-FM-chord 3 synths in one.
+4. shepard-FM-chord 3 synths in one.

 These can be flashed using the webflasher at https://poetater.org/webflasher